 03 of 10

-If you have a lot of cuts and architectural details or very high ceilings in your foyer, a color with a little depth to it will highlight the space.
-We love Farrow & Ball's Dimpse because it's a soft cool gray that reminds you of the air at twilight, but it's not dark or overwhelming.
+If you have a lot of cuts and architectural details or very high ceilings in your foyer, a color with some depth to it will highlight the space.
+We love Farrow & Ball's Dimpse because it's a soft cool gray that reminds you of the air at twilight, but it's not too dark or overwhelming.

 04 of 10

-A color like Benjamin Moore's Hale Navy is a great way to make a statement in your home.
+An unexpected color like Benjamin Moore's Hale Navy is a great way to make a statement in your home.
 This rich navy is a classic shade that is incredibly saturated and lends a moody tone to your foyer.
-Keep your trim and accessories light and airy, and navy will feel cozy and safe when you walk in.Continue to 5 of 10 below.
+Keep your trim and accessories light and airy, and navy will feel cozy and inviting when you walk in.Continue to 5 of 10 below.

 05 of 10

-A beige such as Benjamin Moore's Sparrow is a good choice if you have a lot of different accessory colors or shades of wood, and you want a foyer paint color that ties them all together.
+A beige shade such as Benjamin Moore's Sparrow is a good choice if you have a lot of different accessory colors or shades of wood in your home.
+This foyer paint color will tie them all together.
 This rich, latte-like beige is just dark enough to add depth, but won't feel dreary.

 06 of 10